Rudolf Railway: Current situation

 All lines of the former Rudolf Railway in modern Austria belong to the Austrian Federal Railways.

 Today the name Rudolf Railway is only used for the northern section, although the street name Rudolfsbahnstraße (Rudolf Railway Street) that occurs in some places along the line still refer to it.
 This is because the St. Valentin/Amstetten–Villach–Tarvisio route as such is no longer significant.

 The term Rudolfsbahn is used particularly for the Amstetten–Waidhofen–Kleinreifling–Selzthal route through the Ybbs and Enns valley (timetable route 130).

 Individual sections of the original Rudolfsbahn now form parts of other lines.
 The Schober Pass line between Selzthal and St. Michael also forms part of the long-distance line between Linz and Graz via Selzthal (including the Pyhrn Railway) and the Innsbruck–Bischofshofen–Selzthal–Graz line (including the Enns Valley Railway).
-The Leoben–Klagenfurt line via St. Michael, the Neumarkt saddle and St. Veit an der is now often considered to form part of the Southern Railway (although this is not historically correct): Vienna–Bruck an der Mur–Leoben–Klagenfurt–Villach.
+The Leoben–Klagenfurt line via St. Michael, the Neumarkt saddle and St. Veit an der Glan is now often considered to form part of the Southern Railway (although this is not historically correct): Vienna–Bruck an der Mur–Leoben–Klagenfurt–Villach.
 All Railjet and EuroCity services on the Vienna–Klagenfurt Hbf Villach Hbf route as well as some freight trains, which mainly go to Italy or Slovenia, use this section of the line (until the Koralm Railway opens).

 Between the stations of Friesach or St. Veit an der Glan and Villach (via Klagenfurt Hbf), the line was integrated into the S-Bahn Kärnten (Carinthian S-Bahn) as line S1 at the timetable change in December 2010.
 Line S2 of the Carinthian S-Bahn has been running between St. Veit an der Glan and Villach (via Feldkirchen in Kärnten) since December 2011.
 As part of the new S-Bahn operation, the frequency and the number of local trains have increased significantly, although in some cases this had already happened with the introduction of the Kärnten-Takt (Carinthian cycle) in December 2008.
 The St. Michael–Unzmarkt section has been part of the S8 of the S-Bahn Steiermark since December 2016.